data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 The file in this directory is the dataset `2014-01_JA.tsv` that contains journal article metadata.

 The subdirectory is named `derived_data`.
-It contains a single text files (to which we shall return) and four .tsv files derived from `2014-01_JA.tsv`.
+It contains a single text file (to which we shall return) and four .tsv files derived from `2014-01_JA.tsv`.
 Each of these four includes all data where a keyword such as `africa` or `america` appears in the 'Title' field of `2014-01_JA.tsv`.
 The `derived_data` directory also includes a subdirectory called `results`.

 *Note: TSV files are those in which within each row the units of data (or cells) are separated by tabs.
 They are similar to CSV (comma seperated value) files were the values are separated by commas.
 The latter are more common but can cause problems with the kind of data we have, where commas can be found within the cells (though with the right encoding this can be overcome).
 Either way both can be read in simple text editors or in spreadsheet programs such as Libre Office Calc or Microsoft Excel.*